jack-leyland/jack-leyland/README.md

 # Hi, I’m Jack! 👋
 ### I'm a software engineer and recent graduate of Imperial College London with a Master's in Computing.

-💻 I have experience across several languages and frameworks, with a particular focus on JavaScript, Python and web technologies like React, NodeJS, Express and Tailwind.
+💻 I have experience across several languages and frameworks, with a particular focus on JavaScript/TypeScript, Python and web technologies like React, NodeJS, Express and Tailwind.

 📌 Checkout my pinned projects below to see some of my recent work.